Technosorcery/silver-telegram/docs/architecture/ARCHITECTURE.md

 | **Output** | Updated memory (also persisted to storage) |
 | **Implicit input** | Current memory loaded automatically, not user-wired |

-**Execution**: Wraps an LLM Call.
+**Execution**: Wraps an AI node.
 The AI receives current memory, workflow output, and update instructions, then produces new memory content.
 On success, memory is persisted as a transaction.

 **Checkpointing**: Multiple Record nodes in a workflow enable intermediate saves.
 If later steps fail, subsequent runs see the last successfully recorded state.